sxa/website-v2/content/blog/slsabuild3-temurin/index.md

-Note that there is an enhanced version of the SBoM which includes more details on the artifacts that is already in the nightly builds and will be included for the January 2024 GA releases.
+Note that there is an enhanced version of the SBoM which includes more details on the artifacts that is already in the nightly builds and will be included for the January 2024 GA releases and beyond.
 We will not (and should not) regenerate the SBoM for older releases.

 ### Prevent secret material used to sign the provenance from being accessible to user-defined build steps